Our proposed merger – resident consultation

 Will my feedback be confidential?

 Yes.
 All feedback given in surveys, calls, emails or drop-ins was collected by Tpas and kept anonymous unless you explicitly requested otherwise.
-A summary of what residents said – not individual responses – will be published in March 2026.
+A summary of what residents said – not individual responses – was share with both Boards for consideration as part of the final decision in March 2026.

 Was transport provided to the drop-in sessions?